FRRouting/frr/doc/user/pim.rst

 or a interface that you would like to form pim neighbors on.
 If the interface is in a vrf, enter the interface command with the vrf keyword at the end.

+.. index:: ip pim active-active
+.. clicmd:: ip pim active-active

+   Turn on pim active-active configuration for a Vxlan interface.
+This command will not do anything if you do not have the underlying ability of a mlag implementation.

 .. index:: ip pim bfd
 .. clicmd:: ip pim bfd